 But RC can help you to understand how the battery will deliver energy over the extended period of time.
 Besides, the higher rated cold cranking amps help to start the engine easily in cold climates.
 But higher rated RC will supply electric power to the accessories if the alternator fails.

 Though AH and RC are related to battery capacity, there’s strong difference between them.
 Amp hours indicate how much energy is stored in the battery.
 And the battery can deliver this energy constantly for 20 hours at 80-degree Fahrenheit before falling 10.5 volts.
 But RC indicates how long the battery can continue to operate the essential accessories of a vehicle if the alternator fails.

 How Long a Battery Will last Using Reserve Capacity

 To determine the longevity of a battery reserve capacity is a useful specification.
 But there are limits of using reserve capacity for this reason for two reasons-

-- Peukert’s Law, this tells that battery capacity decrease as the current draw increase and vice versa.
+- Peukert’s Law, this tells that battery capacity decreases as the current draw increases and vice versa.

 - Battery loads may change depending on what device and how they are being used for.

 All the mentioned power reserving and operating functions are definitely important for purchasing the right battery.
 But the most important consideration among these is how long the battery can supply energy to other accessories when the engine is not running, in short, the reserve capacity.